 It is a good idea for children to understand early on what different kinds of jobs are available.
 Most of our children know only about the jobs they see on television, in the movies, online or what they see us do.
 Encourage your children to start some job research.
 Here are some questions for children to talk to other people about:

 - What skills do these people have that helped them get their job?

 - How much did their interests as a young person affect their job decisions?

 - What special training or schooling was needed for them to become successful?

 - What do they like about going to work every day — besides the salary?

 For thousands of years, people have worked at different jobs.
 Jobs have certainly changed over the years, and people had to adapt to those changes.
 Some jobs have completely disappeared, such as lamplighter, iceman and town crier.
 Other jobs have been modernized.
 Some jobs today didn’t even exist 20-30 years ago.
 Many of today’s jobs couldn’t even have been imagined by science fiction writers!

 Play a game with your children.
 Have them go from room to room making a list of things around the house that didn’t exist 20-30 years ago.
 Help them out and tell them the stories about when you first saw that contraption.
-Microwaves, iPods, cell phones, digital cameras and laptop computers will surely be on that list.
+Microwaves, iPads, cell phones, digital cameras and laptop computers will surely be on that list.
 Talk about all the new jobs that were created around those inventions.
 Have them understand that when they grow up, they may find jobs in fields that no one has even invented yet!